maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 > * Do you already use something similar in your daily work?
 If not, could Yoda be benificial to you?

 ## 4. Upload your results to Yoda
-Now that you know a little more about Yoda and are little familiar with the environment let us push some data into Yoda.
-You ran analysis on Lisa and have a result to show.
-In this step you shall upload the result output from Lisa to Yoda.
+Now that you know a little more about Yoda and are a little bit familiar with the environment, let us push some data into Yoda from Lisa.

 The Yoda username/password you received allows you to interact with Yoda via a browser.
-However, from the Lisa login node we shall use a command line client to upload data.
+From the Lisa login node we shall use a command line client to upload data.
 You already used rclone to interact with Research Drive and will use the same client to upload your results to Yoda, but with Yoda's data access password.
 You can find the insrtructions [here](https://servicedesk.surf.nl/wiki/display/WIKI/How+to+get+a+Data+Access+Password) to generate a temporary password.

-The password cannot be reaily used as rclone client requires an "obscurated" password:
+The password cannot be readily used as rclone client requires an "obscurated" password:

 ```
 rclone obscure passwordstring
 ```
 The output generated is your obscured password.
 Let us test if you can access Yoda with rclone.
-(Check if this clashes with Research Drive rclone config clashes)
+In the command below, you are using rclone without creating a configuration as for Research Drive (but you can also create a configuration for Yoda)

 ```
 rclone ls :webdav: --no-check-certificate --webdav-url=https://scuba-data.irods.surfsara.nl --webdav-vendor=other --webdav-user=your-yoda-account@something.nl --webdav-pass=myobscurepassword